-Orientations Press LLC is the official publishing house of the Hodges Foundation for Philosophical Orientation.
+Orientations Press LLC is the official publishing house of the Foundation for Philosophical Orientation.
 It is dedicated to publishing texts concerning the philosophy of orientation and all issues that may belong to it.

 Orientations Press publishes free eBooks, which you can download from our website, as well as prints available for purchase at production costs only.
 The publications will comprise texts exploring the complexities of human orientation, including, but not limited to: original research and dissertations connected with the philosophy of orientation; works on philosophers related to the philosophy of orientation (e.g., Nietzsche, Heidegger, Kant, Descartes, Aristotle, etc.); translations of Werner Stegmaier’s texts; the best essays submitted to our essay prize competitions; texts regarding orientation skills and particularly successful orientations in everyday and professional life.
 But not only philosophical aspects of orientation are of interest, but also biological, physiological, psychological, socio-psychological, economical, political, media, cultural, artistic, and religious.
 If you are interested in publishing a book or an article with us, please contact reinhard.mueller@hfpo.com.